BC-SECURITY/Empire-Cli/README.md

     sherlock:
       module: powershell/privesc/sherlock
 ```
 This first example is the simplest example.
-It adds a `sherlock` command to the interact menu for Powershell agents.
+It adds a `sherlock` command to the Interact menu for Powershell agents.
 It does not pass any specific parameters.

 ```yaml
 shortcuts: